Sunday, 7 May 2023

 162. Shah Bagh Baoli, district Rawalpindi.

-Baolis are step wells, that dotted the entire length and breadth of the Indian subcontinent, especially along the main highways.
-A large number of them still exist and many of them are architectural marvels.
-In Pakistan, too, many have been preserved and are in good condition.
-But unfortunately, a large majority of them are utterly neglected and either are totally lost to time and destruction, encroaching population, or taking their last breath.
+Baolis are stepwells that once dotted the entire length and breadth of the Indian subcontinent, especially along the main highways.
+A large number of them still exist, and many are architectural marvels.
+In Pakistan, too, several have been preserved and remain in good condition.
+Unfortunately, however, the vast majority are utterly neglected and either lost to time and destruction, swallowed by encroaching populations, or barely surviving.

-We found it with a little bit of difficulty because I thought it existed somewhere in the nearby Ghaznabad village.
-However, all that we found was an old but ordinary looking well, no steps or stairs were visible.
-On my enquiry, a person told me that it was indeed a complete baoli, but some neighbours filled those steps with a bulldozer as according to them it was posing some kind of danger.
-To our great disappointment, it was destroyed just two or three months ago.
-The baoli is located or rather I should say existed at 33°28'25.14"N, 73°17'56.92"E
+We managed to find it after some difficulty, as I initially believed it to be located in the nearby village of Ghaznabad.
+However, all we discovered there was an old but ordinary-looking well—no steps or stairs were visible.
+On inquiry, a local resident told me that it had indeed been a proper baoli, but some neighbors had filled the steps with a bulldozer, claiming it posed a danger.
+To our great disappointment, it had been destroyed just two or three months earlier.

 The Shah Bagh Baoli, now just an ordinary looking well.
 (30.04.2023.)